Create a Branch 🪓

 branch, deleting swathes of the dataset.
 What’s this done to our original data in the main

 branch?
 Absolutely nothing!
-See for yourself by returning to the lakeFS object view and re-running the same query:
+See for yourself by running the same query as above, but against the main

 SELECT country, COUNT(*)